 - All applicants must have, at minimum, an unofficial copy of their transcript from the college or university that granted or will grant their bachelor’s level degree.
 Th.D. applicants must, at minimum, additionally supply an unofficial copy of their transcript from the seminary or divinity school that granted or will grant their master’s level degree.
 Additional coursework or degree information from previous colleges, universities, graduate schools, study abroad institutions, and seminaries may also be uploaded as part of the application.
 Transcripts may be submitted regardless of when you attended, how many hours you earned, or whether you earned a degree or not.

 - Transcripts must be uploaded as part of your online application.
 Do not send paper or electronic copies directly to us.

-You will upload your resume as part of the online application process.
-The resume should provide an overview of your life and experiences: educational background, work experience, church or vocational preparation, leadership roles, professional affiliations, honors and awards, community service, skills, interests and hobbies.
+You will upload a .pdf your resume as part of the online application process.
+The resume should provide an overview of your life and experiences—educational background, work experience, church or vocational preparation, leadership roles, professional affiliations, honors and awards, community service, skills, and interests and hobbies.

 - Statement of purpose

 An essay of one to two pages (single spaced) describing your goals in undertaking doctoral study, the academic and life experiences that have prepared you for doctoral work, your proposed area(s) of focus, and your particular reasons for applying to the Th.D. program at Duke.